 This subject introduces students to the risks and opportunities afforded to professional communicators by social media.
-The social and semantic web disrupts institutions and institutional practice.
-Consequently, communication professionals in all aspects of the field need to know what social media are emerging, who uses social media, the tools available to analyse social media communications, and the policy and legal implications that arise in their use.
-Emerging practices, such as participation literacy, are examined to drive effective production and consumption of communication in the professions.
+The social and symmantic web disrupt institutions and institutional practice.
+Consequently, communication professionals in all aspects of the field need to know what social media are emerging, who uses the social media, the tools available to analyse social media communications and the policy and legal implications that arise in their use.
+Emerging practices, such as participation literacy, are examined in order to drive effective production and consumption of communication in the professions.

 |Academic unit:||Faculty of Society & Design|

 |[email protected] & Email:||[email protected] is the online learning environment at Bond University and is used to provide access to subject materials, lecture recordings and detailed subject information regarding the subject curriculum, assessment and timing.
 Both iLearn and the Student Email facility are used to provide important subject notifications.
 Additionally, official correspondence from the University will be forwarded to students’ Bond email account and must be monitored by the student.|

 To access these services, log on to the Student Portal from the Bond University website as www.bond.edu.au

 Assurance of learning